PsyMo: A Dataset for Estimating Self-Reported Psychological Traits from Gait: Introduction

 While there has been research in studying personality manifestations in video \cite{liu2016analyzing,celiktutan2015computational,fang2016personality,rahbar2015predicting}, walking is left largely unexplored.
 Nonetheless, some studies \cite{Satchell2017,Sun2017-aq,9399002} separately confirm significant differences in gait between individuals with different personalities, levels of aggression, depression and self-esteem.
 Such works are based on the assumption that psychological experience manifests itself into behaviour, in line with theories of embodiment \cite{michalak2009embodiment,zatti2015embodied}.
 Embodiment suggests a biofeedback influence loop between the psyche and physical gestures / actions.
 Actions, gestures and posture can have a clear impact on thought \cite{Goldin-Meadow2010-vk}, memory and recall \cite{Michalak2014-bd}, and mood \cite{michalak2009embodiment,posture-mood}.
 In this context, currently, there is no open dataset for exploring the embodied manifestation of psychological traits in gait.

 We propose PsyMo (\textbf{Psy}chological traits from \textbf{Mo}tion), a multi-purpose gait database containing 312 subjects walking under multiple viewpoints and walking variations, annotated with self-assessed psychological traits from 6 psychological questionnaires: Big Five Index \cite{john1999big}, Rosenberg Self-Esteem \cite{Rosenberg+2015}, Buss-Perry Aggression \cite{buss1992aggression}, Occupational Fatigue Exhaustion/Recovery Scale \cite{winwood2005development}, Depression Anxiety Stress Scale \cite{lovibond1995}, and the General Health Questionnaire \cite{goldberg1970psychiatric}.
 Across all subscales and factors, PsyMo contains 17 psychological traits.
 Alongside self-assessed psychological traits, participants also submitted their age, gender, height and weight.
-PsyMo is the first public dataset of its kind.
+PsyMo is the first public dataset of its kind and pertains to the set of "controlled" gait datasets used for benchmarking gait analysis tasks under various walking variations, similar to CASIA-B \cite{yu2006framework} and FVG\cite{fvg}.

 PsyMo covers 7 walking variations: normal walking, changing clothes, slow walking, fast walking, walking with a bag, and two additional dual-tasks (i.e. walking while performing a cognitive task \cite{9184903}), largely ignored in current datasets: walking while texting and walking while talking on the phone.
 The walks are captured using 3 synchronized consumer video surveillance cameras (Tapo C200) to mimic adverse conditions (i.e. low-fps, fish-eye distortion, low-resolution) present in real-world surveillance scenarios, for a total of 6 viewpoints (which include the round-trips).
 In total, we gathered 14,976 walking sequences.